 Meaning: In Hokkien, Bo Jio means “never invite.”
 Malaysians love using this word in jest, when referring to friends who didn’t invite them to an outing or gathering.

 If you don’t invite your Malaysian friends out to hang, you will hear the phrase ‘why you bo jio?’

 We have commonly seen these on Facebook comments (especially pictures), Twitter, and Instagram.

 Warning: May cause irritation or annoyance for the other party.

 Expect a response: “Jio, you also you FFK one!”
 Exclamation Of Amazement

 Meaning: This is strange- not to be confused with your employer at work.

-Typically, you will hear this at an alfresco Indian Muslim restaurant called the “Mamak”. you will hear this term being used by both the waiters and customers.
+Typically, you will hear this at an alfresco Indian Muslim restaurant called the “Mamak.”
+You will hear this term being used by both the servers and customers.

 Malaysians call either the workers at a Mamak stall “Boss.”
 The Mamak also calls the customers “Boss.”